Olawale29/30daysJavaScript/README.md

 - Sorting and reversing arrays
 - Arrays of arrays

-The exercise5 sub-directory contains exercise.js, exercise2.js, and exercise3.js files for practicing the concepts learned on day 5.
+The exercises sub-directory contains exercise1.js, exercise2.js, and exercise3.js files for practicing the concepts learned on day 5.

 # Day 6